 Requirements of a CASA:

 a.
-Attend an orientation session (approximately 2 hours)
+Attend an information session (approximately 1.5 hours)

 c.
 Attend court observation (approximately 4 hours)

 d.
 Complete 12 hours in-service training sessions per year

 a.
 Monthly visitation with child/children involved in your case